Find Food

 - Have dietary needs accommodated within reason and according to available resources.

 - Be asked to complete an intake and provide personal information, however this is entirely voluntary on your part.
-You may view sample intake forms and consent agreements below.
+You may view the intake forms and consent agreements used by Feed Nova Scotia members below.

 Food banks might:

-- Require you to bring ID for yourself and others in your household.
-Many food banks have a specific service area.
-Most food banks will offer an amount of food based on household size.
+- Ask you to bring ID for yourself and others in your household.
+Many food banks have a specific area or community that they serve, and most food banks will offer an amount of food based on household size.
+However, providing ID shouldn’t be required.

-- Require you to pre-register or make an appointment.
-Some food banks are using appointments so that people do not have to spend time waiting or stand in lines.
+- Normally require you to pre-register or make an appointment.
+Some food banks are using appointments so that people do not have to spend time waiting and to ensure they will have enough food to support everyone who comes.
+However, most organizations will try to support you regardless in the case of sudden, unexpected, and significant need.

-- Have rules about how often you can receive support (once a month, every two weeks, etc.) These are in place to help manage resources.
+- Have rules about how often you can receive support (once a month, every two weeks, etc.) These are in place to help manage resources and make it possible to provide support to as many people as they can.

-- Offer additional services such as clothing banks, meal programs, food literacy classes, tax clinics, etc.
+- Offer additional services such as clothing banks, meal programs, food literacy classes, tax support, etc.

 What if…